 Did you know that regular roof maintenance can save you lots of money in the long run?
-Sometimes homeowners want to avoid the expense of maintenance or don’t have the time, but the truth is, maintenance is cheaper and easier than the hassle of replacing your roof, which can cost up to $12,000.
+Sometimes homeowners want to avoid the expense of maintenance or don’t have the time, but the truth is, maintenance is cheaper and easier than the hassle of replacing your roof, which can cost upwards of $12,000.

 The roof is your first line of defense against weather elements, such as rain and sun.
 Therefore, it calls for as much or more maintenance than any other component of your house.
 However, many of us are so negligent that we don’t routinely inspect and maintain our roof to extend its life expectancy.